 Teens also struggle to separate who they are online from real life.
 Wanting to be liked online can become an unhealthy addiction.
 It’s important for adults to help teens navigate social media healthily.

 We need various ways to tackle social media addiction in teens.
 Talking openly, setting rules, and promoting real-world activities can help.
-Schools and communities should teach healthy online habits and warn of the dangers of social media.
+Schools and communities should teach healthy online habits, promote positive online behavior, and warn of the dangers of social media.

 Strategies for Managing Teenagers’ Social Media Use: